MobileChromeApps/mobile-chrome-apps/docs/NextSteps.md

 Now that you have a working mobile Chrome App, there are lots of ways to improve the experience on mobile devices.

+### Mobile Manifest

+There are certain chrome packaged app settings that only apply to mobile platforms.
+We have created a `www/manifest.mobile.js` file to contain these, and the specific values are referenced throughout the plugin documentation and this guide.

+You should adjust the values here accordingly.

 ### Icons

 Mobile apps need a few more icon resolutions than desktop Chrome Apps.